FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 30 / 60 / 90 Day Implementation

 Day 1-30 — Instrument.
-Pull the trailing-12 baseline for all 9 KPIs from the EHR.
+Pull the trailing-12 baseline for all of these KPIs from the EHR.
 Define each metric in writing so the front desk, CA, and DC all use the same denominator.
 Stand up the daily 8-minute huddle.
 Get the no-show automated confirmation cadence live (Solutionreach, Weave, or built-in EHR).

 Day 31-60 — Standardize.
 Lock the ROF script — verbatim, role-played weekly.
 Launch or re-price the wellness plan to $129/month basic, $179 standard, $249 family.
 Move claim appeals to a 14-day cadence with a written denial playbook.
 Add the wellness plan close to the end of every ROF.